Gailpositive/DevOps-Tools-Kit/Jenkins-to-Github/How-to-connect-Jenkins-to-github.md

 <img width="923" alt="11" src="https://github.com/Gailpositive/Jenkins-To-github-sample-job/assets/111061512/9a7a49cf-e8df-4177-a5e5-599deb390708">

-##  To automate the build now every time I pass in a code, So I dont have to click build now manually
+##  Config webhook to trigger a build now every time I pass in a code, So I dont have to click build now manually
 * Go to github:
 * click settings
 * webhooks